Nenjil: Production

-The film was launched on 17 February 2006 at Prasad Studios under the title Nenjil Jil Jil, which is also a song in Kannathil Muthamittal (2002).
-A nine-year-old, Siddharth, entered the Limca Book of Records as the youngest musician to record for the film with his drums.
-Scenes for the film were shot at Woolacombe in Devon in March 2006 with the 30-strong cast and crew would also be visiting Weymouth, Bath and London.
+The film was launched on 17 February 2006 at Prasad Studios under the title Nenjil Jil Jil.
+Scenes for the film were shot at Woolacombe, Devon in March 2006.
+The 30-strong cast and crew would also be visiting Weymouth, Bath and London.

 Soundtrack

 The soundtrack is composed by D. Imman.
 It was released under the film's original title.
+A nine-year-old, Siddharth, entered the Limca Book of Records as the youngest musician to record for the film with his drums.